<< Click to Display Table of Contents >> Content Security Policy definition |

 Next steps

-Once you have finished the Content Security Policy configuration, you can install your widgets, or configure your attended bots.
+Once you have finished the Content Security Policy configuration, you can install your Widgets, or configure your Attended Bots.